 - 2 Tbsp (14g) Cheddar Powder

-After the fries have cooked, add them back to the large bowl and toss with the olive oil before adding the spice blend.
+- After the fries have cooked, add them back to the large bowl and toss with the remaining olive oil before adding 3/4 of the spice blend.
 Toss/stir well to evenly coat the fries.

-Mix the cheese dip ingredients together and serve with warm fries.
+- Mix the cheese sauce ingredients together and serve with warm fries.
 Enjoy!

 Nutrition facts are for nacho fries only—no cheese dipping sauce.